nramenta/flow/README.md

     TADA!

-Likewise, you can't use variables created using the `set` tag inside the array parameter used with the `extends` tag.
+Likewise, you can't use variables created using the `assign` tag inside the array parameter used with the `extends` tag.
 For example, the following will not work:

-    {% set foo = "BAR" %}
+    {% assign foo = "BAR" %}
     {% extends "parent.html" with [some_string => foo] %}

 ## Parent